czxel-itsme/Simple-Calculator/README.md

+# New Update !!!
 # Simple-Calculator

+-calculator.cpp
+-calculatorV2.cpp

+Description :

+-calculator.cpp using If Else Statement

+-calculatorV2.cpp using Switch Case Statement

-My first project using C++ languange
+My project using C++ languange

 How to use :